iStudy for Success!

-Peer tutoring is helping other students move themselves forward academically.
+Peer tutoring is helping other students or peers move themselves forward academically.
 In a peer tutoring session, it is important for a tutor to take time to build a rapport with the student by asking probing questions, which require more than a yes or no answer.
 A tutor should remember not to do the work for the student if even the student doesn't seem to get the answers as quickly as they should.
 A tutor should not forget how important body language and good listening skills are.
 Without them, a tutoring session will not go very well.
 In addition to asking effective questions and making verbal responses to your students, giving proper and constructive feedback is always a good way to help your students learn.

 Quizzes, Reflective Questions, and Activities

 The following assignments are embedded in the Peer Tutoring tutorial:

 - Activity 1: Quiz - What would you do to help a student in a tutoring session?

 - Activity 2: Quiz - Building Rapport with a Student